felixfroehling/Modellauto/README.md

 The electric motor has a seperate controller which communicate via CAN bus with the raspberry Pi.
 In the front i added two ultrasonic distance sensors and a Picamera.
 Additionally to this, a Display with 5 buttons is mounted on the top for live informations.
+For further information take a look in the "Hardware & Electric" folder.
 ### Software
-For the software i use the Robot Operating System as Framework, so i can
+For the software i use the Robot Operating System as framework, so i can combine smaller programms to a funktional system.
+Every Sensor and actuator has its own programm called "Node" and communicate with the other Nodes over the framework.
+So i can edit and test each subsystem on its own.
+The Nodes can be find in the "Software" folder.

 # TODO
 - Battery supply of the engine